sukykaur/AzureAUS/PaaSWAOverview.md

 This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to their specific requirements and shouldn't be used as-is in a production environment.
 Deploying this architecture without modification is insufficient to completely meet the requirements of _____.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components
 This solution provides a reference architecture for a PaaS web application with an Azure SQL Database backend.
 The web application is hosted in an isolated Azure App Service Environment, which is a private, dedicated environment in an Azure datacenter.
 The environment load balances traffic for the web application across virtual machines managed by Azure.
-This architecture also includes network security groups, an Application Gateway, Azure DNS, and Load Balancer.
-Furthermore, Application Insights provides real time application performance management and analytics through Operations Management Suite. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**
+This architecture also includes network security groups, an Application Gateway, Azure DNS, and Load Balancer. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![Reference Architecture](?raw=true)